stevieb9/tesla-charge/README.md

 ### HOME (Display charge level)

 The vehicle is at home and is online, but is not charging.
 In this state, the LEDs display the actual car charge level.
+By default, the low battery alarm will sound if the charge level is less than `70%`.
+This default can be changed via the `ALARM_CHARGE` define in the `inc/TeslaChargeInterface.h` header file.

 | LED State                              |